-• Message: 0188: Invalid RFID Serialization Information Area.
+• Message: 0188: Invalid RFID Serialization Information Area

 Solution: The EEPROM checksum is not correct (block # 0 and 1).
-The system board should be replaced, and the box serial number needs to be reinstalled.
+The system board should be replaced, and the box serial number must be reinstalled.
 Have the computer serviced.

-• Message: 0189: Invalid RFID configuration information area.
+• Message: 0189: Invalid RFID configuration information area

 Solution: The EEPROM checksum is not correct (block # 4 and 5).
-The system board should be replaced, and the UUID needs to be reinstalled.
+The system board should be replaced, and the universally unique identifier (UUID) must be reinstalled.
 Have the computer serviced.

-• Message: 0190: Critical low-battery error.
+• Message: 0190: Critical low-battery error

-Solution: The computer turns off, because the battery is low.
-Connect the ac power adapter to the computer and charge the battery, or replace the battery with a fully charged one.
+Solution: The computer turned off because the battery power is low.
+Connect the ac power adapter to the computer and charge the batteries.

-• Message: 0191: System Security - Invalid remote change requested.
+• Message: 0191: System Security - Invalid remote change requested

 Solution: The system configuration change has failed.
 Confirm the operation and try again.
-To clear the error, enter the ThinkPad Setup program.
+To clear the error, enter ThinkPad Setup.